+81-80-4989-8579

 Biography

-The more I studied the law and the legal process, however, the more I realized that I was missing the bigger picture.
+Yet the more I studied law and the legal process, the more I realized that I was missing the bigger picture.
 It was only at Exeter College, Oxford University—where I completed an MPhil in International Relations—that I discovered the fascinating links between international law and international relations.

 “My professional trajectory has been just as varied, spanning several fields, cultures, and continents”